johnfitzy/AuthenticationProject/Readme.md

 ### TODO

 - Ansible: make the environment come up on GCSC or AWS
+- Check the validity of the certs?
+Is Apache doing this?
 - Move toward OAuth
 - Fix up the database, for example I'm not sure if having one db is right, refactor the database module
 - look at Georges plays and refactor flyway and sql roles